 For long HR was a support function.
 It was hidden somewhere in HQ, looked down by other functions.
 But it is becoming more prominent, moving away from purely recruiting and making sure employment laws are followed, to getting a seat at the management table and be included in strategic decisions.

 Where you are going to study HR depends on your preference for location, your financial means, companies you like to work for, and personal situation.
-For example, do you want to do a mba in human resources or a masters in hr?
-Should the master be a master of science (msc) culminating in a research paper, or a master of arts ?
+For example, do you want to do an MBA in human resources or a masters in hr?
+Should the master be a master of science (MSc) culminating in a research paper, or a master of arts?

 The content in most hr master programs is similar.
 You might want to pay attention to the emphasis on industrial relations or employment laws that are being taught.
 These can vary slightly in Europe.

-When looking at program website, important is to check if work experience is required.
+When looking at programme website, important is to check if work experience is required.
 Often for MBA or executive education, you need to have worked for a couple of years after your studies.